1935 :

 1950 :

-February 11: Declaration to the Paris Police Prefecture of the Club Méditerranée association (non-profit association 1901) whose aim is to develop a taste for outdoor life and the practice of physical education and sports.
+February 11: Declaration to the Paris Police Prefecture of the Club Méditerranée association (non-profit association 1901) whose aim is to develop the taste for outdoor life and the practice of physical education and sports.

 Invention of the terms GM and GO (during the season).